jonwoodring/emscripten-electron-boilerplate/README.md

 - Electron for the application package
 - combination of C and JS as the application source
-- webpack for tree shaking, packing, uglify, watching, and babel
+- webpack for tree shaking, packing, uglify, watching, and babel of JS
 - Emscripten and make for compiling
 - electron-packager to create binary packages for platforms